Preschool Math through Play?

 *I think it’s important to note that you want all of this to be fun for your child (and for you!)
 So, if they aren’t interested in joining you, that’s fine.
 You can continue to model by playing the way I’ve described above, talking out loud to yourself.
 OR, just watch how your children are playing and copy them!
 None of this should feel forced to either of you—and of course it should be incorporated along with other ways of playing with the toy—in the case of this Cuppies & Cream set, simple creative play where you’re pretending to cook.

 Ready to put your newfound teaching skills into action?

-Click the button below to shop all the felt goodies you can use with these methods!
+Shop all the felt goodies you can use with these methods